boutproject/BOUT-dev/manual/sphinx/developer_docs/data_types.rst

 ---------------------

 The boundary of a processor’s domain may consist of a set of disjoint ranges, so the mesh needs a clean way to tell any code which depends on the boundary how to iterate over it.
-The ``RangeIterator`` class in ``include/bout/sys/range.hxx`` and ``src/sys/range.cxx`` provides this.
+The :cpp:class:`RangeIterator` class in ``include/bout/sys/range.hxx`` and ``src/sys/range.cxx`` provides this.

 RangeIterator can represent a single continuous range, constructed by passing the minimum and maximum values.